Temporary extensions apply to the following documents that expire during the period of 21 July 2021 to 11.59pm 31 May 2022:

 If you think your vehicle is unsafe, either don’t drive it or arrange for a WoF/CoF when you can.

-Enforcement agents (local councils and NZ Police) are aware that documents that expire 21 July to 30 November 2021 are temporarily extended.
+Enforcement agents (local councils and NZ Police) are aware that driver licensing documents that expire 21 July to 31 May 2022 are temporarily extended.

 No. All existing licence suspensions, disqualifications and revocations for driver licences and all prohibitions on operating a vehicle issued by NZ Police will continue to apply.

-No. The extension is not retrospective and does not address any previous infringements.
+No. The extension was not retrospective and does not address any previous infringements.
 It only addresses travel that happens after it comes into effect.

 If a person was issued an infringement notice for any of these offences after Alert Level 4 was declared but before the extension came into effect, they should contact NZ Police.
 NZ Police have discretion to waive infringements before they are paid.